Airport Business Area, Saskatoon: McNab Park - Airport Industrial - Larkhaven

 Until the early 2000s, the Airport Business Area consisted of three separate districts:

 McNab Park, a small residential community that served as military housing until the 1960s when Saskatoon's airport ceased to double as an air base, and continued to be used for low-cost housing until the early 2010s;

 Airport Industrial, a business/commercial park that developed east of the airport and east of McNab Park beginning in the 1970s;

 Lark Haven (alternately spelled Larkhaven), another business park that developed south of McNab Park in the early 1980s.

-The Airport Business Area also includes a newly plotted, but as of 2017 undeveloped business park west of the Lark Haven section and east of Hampton Village, which will also include a major commercial area.
+The Airport Business Area also includes the Hampton Village Business Park, located west of the Lake Haven section and east of Hampton Village and under development as of 2021.

 An oddity to the area is Lark Place.
 This street has been shown on maps as a street that crossed at the intersection of Circle Drive and Airport Drive since the mid-1980s.
 Despite it still appearing on maps, Lark Place is considered a paper street with no plans for it to be developed in the near future.

 McNab Park was decommissioned as a residential area in the early 2010s and all structures were demolished by early 2012 (its school was closed and demolished in the early 1980s); it is now being redeveloped as a business park (including several hotels), with a new street layout and new street names allocated.
 It remains to be seen if the longstanding street names in the area (Jeremy, Maney, etc.) are reassigned to other communities.